openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

 OpenEBS has the below deployment method for providing persistent storage to applications in Kubernetes clusters.

-As shown in the above diagram, the application container runs on Node1, and an iSCSI target is runs on Node2 [There can be a case where the application and iSCSI target are running on same node, but we don’t notice the issue in this scenario].
+As shown in the above diagram, the application container runs on Node1, and an iSCSI target is runs on Node2 [There can be a case where the application and iSCSI target are running on the same node, but we don’t notice the issue in this scenario].
 The iSCSI initiator of Node1 discovers and logs in to the iSCSI target and creates the disk `/dev/sdb`.
 The application consumes the mount point `/mnt/vol1` created over the disk `/dev/sdb` as persistent storage.

 When the node on which the iSCSI target, i.e. Node2, goes down, K8s then takes 5 minutes to schedule the iSCSI target on another node.
 This causes the mount point to enter a `Read-Only (RO)` state.
 Below are logs related to this issue: